 There are four main types of no-loan policies, according to Finaid.
 Some schools eliminate loans entirely from the financial aid package of low-income students.4

 (Princeton University notes on its website that families with incomes of $65,000 or less qualify for a grant to cover full tuition and room and board.
-Some 60 percent of its students qualify for financial aid, 84 percent of recent Princeton seniors graduated debt free, and the average grant for a student receiving financial aid for the Class of 2020 was $48,000.)
+Some 60 percent of its students received financial aid, 82 percent of recent Princeton seniors graduated debt free, and the average grant for a student receiving financial aid for the Class of 2022 was $53,100.)